ArieArya/AstarPathfinder/README.md

 <img src='/images/initial.JPG' width="40%">

 The green nodes represent the start and end nodes.
-Once you press space bar to start the algorithm, an optimal path will be found.
+Once you press space bar to start the algorithm, the algorithm will attempt to find the shortest path between the two nodes.

 <img src='/images/completed.JPG' width="40%">